Democratic Senator Chuck Schumer Wants Senate Building To Be Renamed After John McCain

 “Nothing will overcome the loss of Senator McCain, but so that generations remember him I will be introducing a resolution to rename the Russell building after him,” Schumer continued as reported by USA Today.

 The building was previously named for Richard Russell, a southern segregationist.
 The building was named in his honor in 1972 after Russell served as a U.S. Senator from 1933 to 1971, according to USA Today.
-Russell was known as ” ‘senator’s senator’ and chaired the Senate Armed Services Committee and the Appropriations Committee.”
+Russell was known as a “‘senator’s senator’ and chaired the Senate Armed Services Committee and the Appropriations Committee.”

 There have been many attempts to rename the building, perhaps in light of Russell’s segregationist views, but this bid may change the pattern.
 Support and admiration from both political parties for John McCain could push the dedication through easily.